 International Undergraduate Study Program--Phillips Universität Marburg

-Anthropology, Archeology, Economics, Education, Political Science, Psychology, Theology, Peace & Conflict Studies, & Linguistics
+Past offerings have included courses in Anthropology, Archeology, Economics, Education, Political Science, Psychology, Theology, Peace & Conflict Studies, and Linguistics.

 Study in German: